rawat-aryan/GemSearch-Multimodal-GenAI-Powered-Search-System-/README.md

-# GemSearch-Multimodal-GenAI-Powered-Search-System-
+# GemSearch

-a scalable multimodal GenAI search system using LLMs, CLIP, and Whisper, with cloud deployment, CI/CD, and real-time inference via FastAPI and TorchServe.
+GemSearch is a GenAI-powered multimodal search system supporting text, image, and audio queries.
+It uses LLMs (RAG), CLIP for image embeddings, Whisper for audio transcription, and exposes APIs via FastAPI.
+Includes Streamlit UI and Docker support.